How To Get A No-Credit-Check Apartment In NYC?

 Look For Private Landlords With Smaller Rental Apartments

 Complex properties with larger apartments have higher risks than smaller ones.
 It is easier to find someone who agrees to rent you an apartment without a credit check in less complex properties.
-The risks associated, such as damage of properties, are low.
+The risks associated, such as damage to properties, are low.
 The reason is that such buildings have low-quality furniture.
 Their utility services costs also tend to be lower.
 For this reason, landlords risk a lot by renting their apartments to anyone.

 Consider Apartments Allowing A Month-To-Month Rent.